Jingo88/bestMovies/README.md

 ## <a name=db>Database</a>
 As mentioned in the above section we will be using "sqlite3" to create our database and store the information.
 What exactly are we storing?
 Three different tables.
 One for users, one for movies, and one for the relationship between users and movies when they add to their favorites list.
-Below is a light example of the schema.
+Below is an example of the schema.

 ```
 CREATE TABLE users(